anthonyjoeseph/react-fp-ts-router/README.md

 ## Isn't it cumbersome to [drill](https://kentcdodds.com/blog/prop-drilling/) the current route through all of my components's props?

-While you are encouraged to use [react context](https://reactjs.org/docs/context.html) to avoid drilling `interceptable` and `setInterceptable`, drilling `route` is actually a feature.
+While you are encouraged to use [react context](https://reactjs.org/docs/context.html) to avoid drilling `setInterceptable`, drilling `route` is actually a feature.

 A good practice with this library is to nest several routing ADTs together to mirror your app's component tree hierarchy.
 This enables you to ensure the correctness of your render logic at compile time.
 In this example, we see that the `LoggedIn` and `LoggedOut` components are relieved of the responsibility of handling irrelevant routes.
 This is one advantage we gain by having the current route represented globally.